alexkohler/nargs/README.md

         return a + b
 }

 // Unused function receiver.
-Unused receivers are flagged by default.
+Unused receivers are NOT flagged by default.
 Flagging unused function receivers
-// can be disabled by setting the -receivers flag to false. func (recv f) funcThree() int {
+// can be enabled by setting the -receivers flag to true. func (recv f) funcThree() int {
         return 5
 }